 If you can’t commit a reasonable amount of effort to blogging it’s likely that it won’t pay off for you, or it will take years to bear fruit.
 In those circumstances you may find your effort is better placed elsewhere.

 Blogging How it Works

-- Install / set up blog on your website or 3rd party site:
+- Install/set up the blog on your website or 3rd party site:

-- Create plan for content you will create
+- Create a plan for the content you will create

 - Write content

 - Optimise content

 - Review and refine the content creation process